Bizongo/ondc-b2b-loan-specification/api/on_search_3.md

-## ON_SELECT
+## ON_SEARCH

-**Purpose:** Provides KYC details, operational limits, and document requirements for the selected loan offer.
+**Purpose:** Delivers loan offers from lenders in response to a SEARCH request

-**Endpoint:** /on_select
+**Endpoint:** /on_search

 **Method:** POST

-**Description:** The ONDC network (or the selected FI) uses this endpoint to send detailed information about the selected loan offer, including KYC requirements, working capital limits, and document submission details.
+**Description:** The FI's BPP responds to the peer-to-peer SEARCH request with this endpoint.

 **Steps:**
-  - **Prepare Offer Details:** The FI prepares details about the KYC process, operational limits, and document requirements.
+  - **Process Form Data:** The FI's BPP retrieves the borrower's data using the FORM_SUBMISSION_ID.
-  - **Send Details:** The network sends the ON_SELECT response to the buyer app, including the detailed information about the selected offer.
+  - **Generate Offers:** The FI evaluates the borrower's information and generates personalized loan offers.
-  - **Present Details:** The buyer app displays the details to the borrower.
+  - **Send Response:** The FI's BPP sends the refined ON_SEARCH response, containing the tailored loan offers.

 ### Request Body